MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-consume-events-to-from-using-Kafka-endpoint.md

 ---
-title: Stream and consume events to and from Real-Time Intelligence using the Kafka endpoint in Eventstream
+title: Stream and consume events to and from Real-Time Intelligence using the Apache Kafka endpoint in Eventstream
-description: Learn how to stream and consume events to and from Real-Time Intelligence using the Kafka endpoint in Eventstream ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to stream and consume events to and from Real-Time Intelligence using the Apache Kafka endpoint in Eventstream ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu